 Also known, from the Middle Ages, as the Mamertine Prison, it is the site where according to tradition the Apostles Peter and Paul lived their final days before martyrdom.

 Date and time of your visit can be pre-booked.
-Visits are available every day according the following calendar:
+The site respects the following opening hours:

 The Carcer Tullianum is a unique place reminding us of the implacable justice of Rome against its internal and external enemies.

 External enemies like Jugurtha, king of Numidia, first an ally and then an enemy of Rome, and Vercingetorix, the king of the Gauls defeated by Julius Caesar, lived their final days here.

 Many Romans lost their lives here too, such as the followers of Catiline, the man who around the 1st century BC tried to unsuccessfully subvert the Roman Republic and in particular the power of the senatorial oligarchy.